 Dash of sea salt (~1/2 tsp)

 Splash of olive oil (~tsp)

 —Knead for a couple minutes.
 Let dough rest for 10-15 minutes.
 Portion off into balls, roll them in your hand until the outer surface is sealed, put in a container, cover with an oiled plastic wrap and put in refrigerator.

 If you need a visual for the dough: There is a good video/blog using the same method of making dough HERE.

 The slow rise in the fridge will develop flavor and it also does other somewhat magical things to the dough.
-It works great after a day or two in the fridge and will keep for 4-5 days.
-If you have time, leave the dough out for 3-4 hours to proof at room temp before you use it.
+It will work after a day or two in the fridge but I like it best on days 3, 4, and 5.
+If you have time, leave the dough out for 30-60 minutes to proof at room temp before you use it (or longer if you are using bigger balls of dough for breads, large loaves will take a few hours to come to room temp).
 If you don’t have time to leave it out, it will work fairly decently right out of fridge.
 I dust the dough and my board with a 50/50 mix of semolina and high gluten or spelt flour before rolling out.

-I check my blog comments fairly irregularly (but I do read them all and answer eventually!)
-I respond much quicker at: http://www.facebook.com/FunktifiedFood So… ummm… come and find me on facebook.
+I check my blog comments very irregularly because I get so much spam here… I respond much quicker at: http://www.facebook.com/FunktifiedFood So… ummm… come and find me on facebook.